nmxmxh/master-ovasabi/README.md

-# INOS – The Internet Native Operating System (WIP)
+# INOS – The Internet Native Operating System

+> **🚧 Work in Progress (WIP):**
+> INOS is a fast-evolving, open platform for distributed, AI-powered, and WASM-enabled systems.
+We
+> welcome contributors of all backgrounds—Go developers, AI/ML engineers, database and distributed
+> systems specialists, QA/testers, frontend and WASM enthusiasts, and anyone passionate about
+> building resilient, extensible digital infrastructure.
+See the Contributing section below to get
+> involved!

 **INOS** is a self-documenting, AI-ready, and community-driven platform for orchestrating digital services, relationships, and value.
 It is an open platform for distributed, AI-powered, and WASM-enabled systems.